 HDC: half double crochet

-To begin, you will need to make the basic Kozu Palm Pal bodies for each of our crochet dolls.
-You can find that free pattern here.
+To begin, first make the crochet doll body.
 Once you have made the body, come back here and we’ll begin Noor’s hair and clothes!

 Round 1: SC 6 into a magic ring.

 Round 2: INC in each stitch around (12)